By Sandra Neill, Director at Large, CHCA

 In the summer of 2019, the CHCA had an engagement session with residents about this area and interviewed pedestrians.
 This hilly climb up to Crescent Heights was described as a long and boring walk (perceived to take 15-20 minutes when it is about 7 minutes), loud and hectic with cars speeding by, claustrophobic (pedestrians and cyclists navigate around as this is the only sidewalk), and unsafe (there are no “eyes” on the street since there are no businesses or residences along here).
 When asked what might change the perception of this space, residents overwhelmingly replied “colour, art, something to look at”.
 Through this engagement, the vision for this space took on the moniker “Magic Walk,” and the existing space (as of Aug 2020) was referred to some as the “Walk of Doom.”

-Let’s meet the artists who will transform the Walk of Doom into the Magic Walk:
+Let’s meet the artists who transformed the Walk of Doom into the Magic Walk:

-Check out the progress of the mural in real life or online on Facebook and Instagram @chcayyc and stay tuned for a video about the project by James Reckseidler, Crescent Heights resident and filmmaker!
+Check out the mural in real life or online on Facebook and Instagram @chcayyc and stay tuned for a video about the project by James Reckseidler, Crescent Heights resident and filmmaker!